 - Separate LED: These devices are modular and can be taken apart.

 Can the brightness of LEDs be controlled?

-LED lights are the most energy efficient source of illumination for your home.
-Compared to traditional lighting, LEDs are 80%-90% higher up in its energy efficiency.
+LED lights are the most energy-efficient source of illumination for your home.
+Compared to traditional lighting, LEDs are 80%-90% higher in energy efficiency.
 This means that almost 80% of electrical energy is converted into light, while a mere 20% is converted into other energy forms like heat.

-The statistics are just the reverse in the case of regular light bulbs and fluorescent lights which take up about 80% power that is converted to heat and only 20% produces the light that we get.
-You can replace an 84 watts fluorescent light with a 34 watts LED and still get the same level of light.
-The consumption of lesser energy reduces the need for power plants, decreasing greenhouse gas emissions.
+The statistics are just the reverse in the case of regular light bulbs and fluorescent lights which take up about 80% of power that is converted to heat and only 20% produces the light that we get.
+You can replace an 84-watt fluorescent light with a 34-watt LED and still get the same level of light.
+The consumption of less energy reduces the need for power plants, decreasing greenhouse gas emissions.